White House Says Trump Supports Bipartisan Efforts To Improve Background Checks For Guns

 "[The bill] would have ensured that the Virginia Tech, Charleston church, and Sutherland Springs shooters would have been flagged in the NICS system and prevented their firearm purchases," he said.

-However, the bill passed the House last year combined with the pro-gun Concealed-Carry Reciprocity Act, which would allow people who are able to carry a concealed weapon in their own state carry it in any state.
+However, the bill passed the House last year combined with the pro-gun Concealed-Carry Reciprocity Act, which would allow people who are able to carry a concealed weapon in their own state to carry it in any state.

-Murphy, the act's Democratic co-sponsor, blasted the move to advance both acts together last year.
+Murphy, the act's Democratic cosponsor, blasted the move to advance both acts together last year.
 He is pushing for Fix NICS to pass on its own.

 "By combining the national concealed weapons bill with the Fix NICS Act, the House is jeopardizing the chances of actually passing bipartisan, comprehensive reform of our broken background checks system," he said.

-The statement from the White House comes amid national outrage over the shooting in Florida, which left 17 students and teachers dead.
+The statement from the White House comes amid national outrage over the shooting in Florida, which left 17 people dead, including students and teachers.

-Students who survived the shooting have been among the most vocal proponents of new gun laws in wake of the tragedy.
+Students who survived the shooting have been among the most vocal proponents of new gun laws in the wake of the tragedy.

-On Monday, Parkland student Jaclyn Cornin wrote on Twitter she and other students are heading to the state's capital city, Tallahassee, to rally for state gun reform on Tuesday.
+On Sunday, Parkland student Jaclyn Corin wrote on Twitter she and other students are heading to the state's capital city, Tallahassee, to rally for state gun reform on Tuesday.

 The students are uniting under the hashtag #NeverAgain.

-The students are also planning a "March for Our Lives" in Washington DC, to rally for gun control laws on March 24.
+The students are also planning a "March for Our Lives" in Washington, DC, to rally for gun control laws on March 24.

 Until Monday, Trump had been largely silent about the calls for an increase in gun control laws.
 Over the weekend, he attacked the FBI for "spending too much time trying to prove Russian collusion with the Trump campaign," rather than investigating the alleged shooter, 19-year-old Nikolas Cruz.

-On Sunday, the Washington Post reported the president had been watching coverage of Parkland students speaking out against guns from his Mar-a-lago club, and had been asking members if they thought he should push for gun control measures.
+On Sunday, the Washington Post reported the president had been watching coverage of Parkland students speaking out against guns from his Mar-a-Lago club, and had been asking members if they thought he should push for gun control measures.

+Survivors Of The Florida Shooting Just Announced A Nationwide "March For Our Lives" To End School Shootings

 Stephanie McNeal is a social news editor for BuzzFeed News and is based in New York.